 For in-floor ramp accessible vans, debris can collect where the in-floor ramp deploys and stows.
 Make sure to have your local servicing dealer check for things such as rocks, dirt, and sticks, which can cause operational issues if not serviced and cleaned on a regular basis.
-Additionally, for bi-fold ramp accessible vans and or in-floor ramps alike, a good scrub of the ramp surface using a firm bristled brush with a mild soap or detergent and water will keep the top area of your ramp clean and free from contaminants, which may cause the surface to be slippery overtime.
+Additionally, for bi-fold ramp and in-floor ramp accessible vans alike, a good scrub of the ramp surface using a firm bristled brush with a mild soap or detergent and water will keep the top area of your ramp clean and free from contaminants, which may cause the surface to become slippery overtime.
 Lastly, make sure the ramp surface is thoroughly dry before using the ramp to enter or exit the vehicle.

-With a wheelchair van, it’s essential to have a perfectly functioning ramp, so take some time and inspect it regularly.
+With a wheelchair van, it is essential to have a perfectly functioning ramp, so take some time and inspect it regularly.
 Do an occasional test run and make sure everything is operating smoothly.
 If you encounter any squeaks or rattles, they may be eliminated with a quick wipe down or a simple oiling of the piano hinges where the ramp folds.
-For in-floor ramp systems (as aforementioned) it may require a more thorough service which typically must be performed by a servicing dealer, as many of the moving parts associated with an in-floor ramp design are hard to access without first removing the access panel.
+For in-floor ramp systems, it may require a more thorough service which typically must be performed by a servicing dealer, as many of the moving parts associated with an in-floor ramp design are hard to access without first removing the access panel.
 Additionally, routinely cleaning your tie-down securement points or “L-Track” a few times a year, making sure that they are debris-free and effectively locking your wheelchair in place, is a must do!
 Moreover, changing the batteries for all your vehicle’s key-fobs, which can operate both the vehicle and ramp accessories on an annual basis, will save valuable time and avoid stress.
-Lastly, if there is additional ancillary equipment installed such as hand controls, transfer-seats, or plug-ins for respirators, it’s always a good idea to run an additional “full systems check” so you won’t encounter any surprises on a future trip.
+Lastly, avoid surprises on a future trip by running a “full systems check” on additional ancillary equipment such as hand controls, transfer-seats, or plug-ins for respirators.

 Of course, keeping your wheelchair van in perfect working condition under the hood is of the utmost importance.
 Being aware of the condition of your vehicle and taking the time for inspection and maintenance increases the life of your vehicle and the safety of all of the passengers.
 Additionally, wheelchair vans have specific moving parts that aren’t found in standard vans that need to work every time.
 Here are some general maintenance tips to ensure your van is working at its peak performance level.